pieces-app/workshops/hands-on-with-pieces/slides.md

 Are you struggling with a concept?
 Pieces' AI can explain code snippets, helping you understand complex parts of your assignment.
 It's like having a tutor on standby.

 Working on a group project?
 Share your best code snippets with your team effortlessly.
 Collaboration just got way easier.

+using Pieces as support/learning tool but not as cheating tool..

+2 separate slides here...............
 -->

 ---